-I am a second year medical student, originally from Rochester, MN (home of the Mayo Clinic!) and attended undergrad at the College of St. Benedict/St. John's University (also MN).
+I am a third year medical student, originally from Rochester, Minnesota (home of the Mayo Clinic!) and attended undergrad at the College of St. Benedict/St. John's University (also in Minnesota).
 In college, I studied theology, played soccer, sang in the choir (and played a couple instruments) and attended fine arts performances, all of which I continue to enjoy today!
 After graduating, I spent a year teaching high school with the Jesuit Volunteer Corps (JVC) in Kansas City.
-In JVC, we dedicated our lives to social justice, community, spirituality and simplicity and the experience was life-changing!
+In JVC, we dedicated our lives to social justice, community, spirituality and simplicity, and the experience was life-changing!
 When I found out the Bading House existed, I knew immediately that I wanted to be a part of it.
-As someone who wants to work with underserved communities in the future, I loved the idea of living in solidarity with the community I would be serving and bonus points for having an awesome inter-class group of medical students to do it with!
+As someone who wants to work with underserved communities in the future, I loved the idea of living in solidarity with the community I would be serving - and bonus points for having an awesome inter-class group of medical students to do it with!

 I grew up in Central California and spent my undergraduate years in snowy Ithaca, New York, studying biology and psychology at Cornell University.
 My path to medical school has taken me through a year in campus ministry, as well as a year and a half in Manhattan, where I earned a Master’s degree in psychology at NYU.
 I am passionate about mental health and increasing awareness and understanding of mental illness.
 Outside of school, I am involved in the wonderful L’Arche community.
 I also love to ballroom dance and paint.
 My decision to live in the Bading House stemmed from a desire to face this medical school adventure within the context of a supportive and challenging community.
 The community and its members have exceeded my expectations, providing me with a daily source of inspiration and encouragement as I pursue my vocation—not to mention an ample supply of good cooking and bad puns.
 I couldn’t ask for more.